-Licensed insurance agents and brokers will be able to compare plans in the market outside the [insert name of state SHOP exchange] with those offered through the [insert name of state SHOP exchange] to decide where they can buy the plan best for them.
+Licensed insurance agents and brokers are able to compare plans in the market outside the [insert name of state SHOP exchange] with those offered through the [insert name of state SHOP exchange] to decide where they can buy the plan best for them.
 Employers may wish to talk with more than one agent or broker before making a decision about which plan to buy.

-Q 72: Will small employers be able to use navigators to buy health insurance?
+Q 72: May small employers use navigators to buy health insurance?

 Navigators, by law, aren't allowed to sell health insurance unless they have an agent/broker license.
-Navigators are available to help small employers view plan options displayed on the [insert name of state SHOP exchange] website and can help small employers to enroll through the SHOP.
+Navigators are available to help small employers view plan options displayed on the [insert name of state SHOP exchange] website and can help small employers to enroll through the [insert name of SHOP exchange].
 Navigators can explain the parts of the plans offered through the [insert name of state SHOP exchange] but CANNOT legally offer advice as to which plan is a better fit for the small employer.
 Only a licensed insurance agent or broker is qualified and allowed to offer this advice.